 What is Liquidity?

-Assets which turn to cash easily are said to be liquid.
+Assets that turn to cash easily are said to be liquid.
 Liquid assets are securities like stocks, as they always have a secondary market available for trading.

-Assets which cannot be turned into cash are called “illiquid”.
-An example is real estate, it is very time consuming and the transaction costs are high to sell a home.
+Assets that cannot be turned into cash are called “illiquid”.
+An example is a real estate, it is very time consuming and the transaction costs are high to sell a home.

 But what happens if you hold assets that do not convert to cash easily, and happen to need cash in the near term?